Mr-blanc/testing/README.md

+## Debugging Contest
-These are the problems given to solve in the debugging contest on Open Source Day.
+This repo contains problem set given to solve in the debugging contest.
+That was held on *Open Source Day* at Vidya Vardhaka College of engineering, Mysore